jaredpar/jaredpar.github.io/_posts/2014-10-31-experiences-using-fsharp-in-vsvim.md

 The problem was severe enough that ~2.5 years into the project I had begun to outline a plan to convert all of my F# to C# over the course of a couple releases.
 I was very happy with the language but the prospect of being the sole significant contributor to the project over the long term wasn't something I was looking forward to.

-But then the tide started turning doing so relatively fast.
+But then the tide started turning and doing so relatively fast.
 As the community around F# grew up the documentation got better, F# talks started showing up at conferences, more OSS projects came into existance, great blog series were written and then suddenly developers were sending me patches.

 The really interesting part is that most of the developers still hadn't written F#.
 But now they were willing to take the plunge and learn enough of the language to get their fixes submitted.
 I can only presume this is because the language simply appeared more mainstream and developers felt like it was a valuable use of their time to learn the language.
 Whatever the reason though I couldn't be happier.